LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 **Sorting by metric value of a sub-aggregation**

-You do not always need to sort by dates, numerical intervals, or by doc_count!
+You do not always need to sort by time interval, numerical interval, or by doc_count!
 You can also sort by metric value of a sub-aggregation.

 Let's take a look at the request below.
 Within the sub-aggregation, metric values daily_revenue and number_of_unique_customers_per_day are calculated.

 Let's say you wanted to find which day had the highest daily revenue to date!

-All you need to do is to add the order parameter and let Elasticsearch know that you want to sort by metric value of daily_revenue in descending order!
+All you need to do is to add the order parameter and sort buckets based on the metric value of daily_revenue in descending order!

 ```
 GET ecommerce_data/_search